nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * has a need to manage a significant number of contacts
-* prefer desktop apps over other types
+* prefer desktop apps over other mediums
 * can type fast
-* prefers typing to mouse interactions
+* prefers typing over mouse interactions
 * is reasonably comfortable using CLI apps
 * delivery man with >50 deliveries in a day
 * drives constanly with a laptop in the van
 * lazy, doesn't like to micromanage
+* forgetful

 **Value proposition**: manage contacts faster than a typical mouse/GUI driven app.
-Also helps delivery men to plan the most efficient delivery route and retain customer relations.
+Also helps delivery men to stay on track with their delivery schedule.

 ### User stories